-The LGBTIQ+ Organisational Development Grants 2021 will support LGBTIQ+ organisations and groups to build on the support they can provide LGBTIQ+ communities.
+The LGBTIQ+ Organisational Development Grants 2021 strengthen Victoria’s LGBTIQ+ communities, by supporting LGBTIQ+ organisations and groups to grow their crucial work.

 To be eligible for funding, your organisation or group must be either:

 - a community, not-for-profit or peak community body based in Victoria that is an incorporated legal entity under the Corporations Act 2001 (Cth) or the Associations Incorporation Reform Act 2001 (Vic), or a similar type of organisation

 - a social enterprise with a clearly stated purpose or mission related specifically to supporting LGBTIQ+ communities.

 - be operating for and across the LGBTIQ+ sector or communities (definition above)

 - have a current Australian Business Number (ABN), or an auspice with a current ABN